bradobro/simpledb/testdata/db/README.md

 Stores metadata about the database:
 - `version`: Backend format version (currently "1.0.0")
 - `collections`: Map of collection names to their configuration
-  - `id_algorithm`: ID generation algorithm ("uuid4", "seq10", or "seq36")
+  - `id_algorithm`: ID generation algorithm ("cuid2", "uuid464", "seq10", "seq36", etc.)

 ### .id Files (Sequential Algorithms Only)
 For seq10 and seq36 collections, a `.id` file tracks the latest generated ID:
 - One-line text file containing the current sequence number
 - Atomically updated on each Create() call
-- Not used by uuid4 algorithm (random, no sequence needed)
+- Not used by stateless algorithms (cuid2, uuid464) which generate IDs without state

 ### Collections
 Each collection is a **directory** containing JSON files: